ALLOC20/fileray-glitch/README.md

 - Enter your url, if everything is right, website is a filebrowser login page.

-- Login filebrowser, and change your password.
+- Login filebrowser (admin@admin), and change your password.